 The Cold Hard Truth About Hiring A Sales Consultant

 Deciding to hire a sales trainer or sales consultant is a lot like deciding to go to therapy.

 Own It!
 You can own it, understand you need help, and actively seek the guidance and support with a willingness to make changes.

-Often times the ego comes down to “budget” or “Oh, I can do this myself”.
-Based on what we’ve seen and experienced in life and business, this will often lead you back to #1, and sometimes it may be too late.
+Oftentimes the ego comes down to “budget” or “Oh, I can do this myself”.
+Based on what we’ve seen and experienced in life and business, accepting that you need help and taking necessary steps towards improving your business will lead you back to #1.

 Do nothing (Smokescreen for job security) – Thinking that things will get better without a real shake up to the system is a fool’s errand.
 And no, the “beatings will continue until morale improves” is no longer viable.
 That may have worked with Gen-X sales teams, but it’s the 21st century, and you will either adapt or die a slow and painful death.